w3c/wai-intro-wcag/content/faq.md

 ## What was updated WCAG 2.1 in September 2023? {#Sept2023}

-_We will update this section throughout September 2023 as we publish updates._

 **WCAG 2.1:** On 21 September, we published an update to WCAG 2.1.
 The update:
 * Adds informative notes to success criteria 4.1.1 Parsing.
-More information is under [Why is success criteria 4.1.1 Parsing obsolete](https://www.w3.org/WAI/standards-guidelines/wcag/faq/#parsing411).
+More information is above in [Why is success criteria 4.1.1 Parsing obsolete](https://www.w3.org/WAI/standards-guidelines/wcag/faq/#parsing411).
 * Incorporates existing errata that are mostly minor wording corrections.
 The changes are listed in the [WCAG 2.1 changelog](https://www.w3.org/TR/WCAG21/#changelog).

 You can link to the latest version or specific versions of WCAG 2.1: